wurmlab/QMUL-MSc-Programming-in-R-and-Using-Linux/2015/prac1-regex.md

 #### Q5.
 What does the pattern "e+" mean in a regular expression?

 #### Q6.
 How many reptile names (genus or species) contain a lowercase "o" or an uppercase "E"?
-Hint - you will have to combine your knowledge of regular expressions with your knowledge of logical expressions to answer this one!

 #### Q7.
 Add three additional columns to the `reptile_data` table:
 * one containing only the identifier numbers (e.g. 1423 without the “ID”)